-Pharmaceutical Company CEOs Face Grilling in Senate Over High Drug Prices
+Pharmaceutical Company CEOs Face Grilling In Senate Over High Drug Prices

 The leaders of seven drug industry giants were forced to defend their industry's prices and business practices on Capitol Hill on Tuesday, as lawmakers criticized them for failing to put patients before profits.